 33. What drains into the superior vena cava?

-34. Where would the first choice be for the insertion of the Swan-Ganz catheter?
+34. Where would the first choice be to insert a Swan-Ganz catheter?

 The internal jugular vein and subclavian vein because they are a direct shot into the right atrium (veins closest to the right side of the heart).